Charles Djou: Later career

 Djou served as the Hawaii state campaign chair of John Kasich's 2016 presidential campaign and urged voters before the 2016 Hawaii caucuses to reject Donald Trump.
 In 2018, Djou left the Republican Party, citing concerns with its policies and President Trump's character.
 In October 2019, Djou said, "It would be fair to say that I'm an independent Democratic[sic]".
 On July 9, 2020, Republican Voters Against Trump released a video in which Djou urged voters to vote against Trump.

 Djou is a member of the ReFormers Caucus of Issue One.

 On March 9, 2020, Djou published an op-ed article in Honolulu Civil Beat announcing that he would not enter the 2020 Honolulu mayoral election, though he has accused Honolulu politicians of incompetence in handling important issues.
 Djou wrote, "while it is clear to all that Honolulu is in desperate need of dramatic change and real leadership, I have come to the difficult decision that I am not the best person to lead this charge in the 2020 election."
 He later supported Rick Blangiardi who won the Honolulu mayoral election.

 In addition to his decision not to run for mayor of Honolulu, Djou announced he was selected to serve in the United States Army War College to complete a graduate degree in Strategic Studies.
 With his decision to set politics aside, Djou wrote, "completing War College will better position me to assume more significant future roles and duties in service to our country.
 And unfortunately, running for public office this fall would conflict with this military assignment."

 In 2020, Djou endorsed Democrat Joe Biden for President alongside 26 other former Republican members of Congress.
 In May 2022, President Biden appointed Djou to be secretary of the American Battle Monuments Commission.
 In August 2024, Djou wrote an op-ed for Fox News praising 2024 Democratic vice-presidential nominee Tim Walz.
 When President Trump succeeded Biden, Djou stepped down and was succeeded by ABMC deputy secretary Robert J. Dalessandro in an acting capacity.

-After departing the Biden administration, Djou continued writing on public policy, particularly international affairs and national security.
+After his departure, Djou continued writing on public policy, particularly international affairs and national security.
 In a 2025 Washington Post commentary, he called for the US to lead reformation instead of withdrawing from UNESCO, based on his experiences as ABMC Secretary.